 Either way, talking through what happened between both of you will help each of you move forward even if only just by realizing that there wasn’t anything wrong with what happened between both of you and there is no reason why whatever happens next has to change anything.

 8. Talk about each other’s similarities and unique talents:

 Everyone is good at something; make sure to let each other know what those things are when both of you get acquainted and interested in one another.

-Doing so helps establish comfort and trust faster than asking tell me about yourself or going through a long list of shallow questions; that only surface information that wouldn’t even help explain why your partner is who he or she is — it’s easier for people to communicate well with those they feel safe around.
+Doing so helps establish comfort and trust faster than asking to tell me about yourself or going through a long list of shallow questions; that only surface information that wouldn’t even help explain why your partner is who he or she is — it’s easier for people to communicate well with those they feel safe around.

-So bringing more familiarity into your connection will give each other time to get used to talking about meaningful things without feeling insecure about putting yourself out there…or scared that your partner might judge, critique or reject you later on down the road after too much time has passed.
+So bringing more familiarity into your connection will give each other time to get used to talking about meaningful things without feeling insecure about putting yourself out there or scared that your partner might judge, critique, or reject you later on down the road after too much time has passed.

 9. Show them you are a potential partner for them:

-When you want to tell someone you have feelings for them, it’s also important to give clear indication that they already make you happy.
+When you want to tell someone you have feelings for them, it’s also important to give a clear indication that they already make you happy.

 Even if things aren’t ready yet — whether they’re not ready to hear your confession or ready to express their own feelings in return — people need reassurance that both of you stand a good chance at achieving something worthwhile together.

 So don’t just explain how much they mean to you; show them.
-Be extra attentive, thoughtful and affectionate around them so they start feeling comfortable acting on those same impulses around you too.
+Be extra attentive, thoughtful, and affectionate around them so they start feeling comfortable acting on those same impulses around you too.